elunna/nerfhack-changelog/README.md

 * Free action protects from stoning paralysis.
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
 * The chance of gaining levels from wraiths has been reduced using the SLASH'EM version of edible wraith corpses.
-* Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
+* Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (SLASHEM)
 * Lessen confusing messages for confuse monster effects wearing off.
 * Passive fire damage burns away slime.
 * Phasing allows escape from being engulfed (Evil)
 * Max carry capacity has been raised to 1250, with strength playing a larger factor in its calculation.
 * Warn the player that invisibility is about to time out (xnh)
-* There is an increased Constitution penalty for getting lifesaved (from xNetHack).
+* There is an increased CON penalty for getting lifesaved (xNetHack).

 ### PARTIAL INTRINSICS
 * Ported from EvilHack